Cyclones Game Preview: vs. Kansas City

 - Cyclones Game Preview: vs. Kansas City - Cincinnati Cyclones

+- Brodzinski, Donaghey Join Solar Bears in Norfolk - Orlando Solar Bears

-- Nailers vs. Grizzlies Game Day Snap Shot, January 11 - Wheeling Nailers
+- Nailers vs. Fuel Game Day Snap Shot, January 12 - Wheeling Nailers

-- Bajkov Recalled to AHL Springfield by Florida Panthers - Florida Everblades

-- Game Day: Royals Defense Looks for Continued Mastery at Manchester - Reading Royals
+- Game Day: Royals Hit Halfway Mark of Season at Worcester - Reading Royals

-- Game Day: Home Portion of 2019 Kicks off Friday Night vs. Brampton - Kalamazoo Wings

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.